LiskArchive/lisk-legacy-docs/configuration.md

 ```

  1. In the first step, type in your passphrase and then type in the password you want to use for encryption.
- 2. Afterwards you will get an `encryptedPassphrase` key value pair.
+ 2. Afterward, you will get an `encryptedPassphrase` key-value pair.
  3. Create the JSON object and add it to your `config.json` under `forging.delegates`:

 ```js